tzahifadida/pgln/README.md

 ## Features

-- Supports any connection string compatible with pgxpool
-- Custom pgxpool configuration
+- Supports `*sql.DB` connections using the pgx driver in stdlib mode
 - Automatic reconnection
 - Single connection for multiple Listen channels (Notify operations acquire, use, and release an additional connection)
 - Out-of-sync callback for reconnects, allowing cache rebuilding without losing notifications